Inklingo

 Correction: Use the adjective form: 'El daño fue interno.'
 'Internamente' (internally) is an adverb describing how an action is done.

-The most frequent confusion for learners is between 'casa' and 'hogar'.
-Remember that 'casa' refers to the physical building, while 'hogar' emphasizes the emotional feeling of home, family, and comfort.
+The most common confusion is between 'casa' and 'hogar'.
+Remember that 'casa' refers to the physical building, while 'hogar' emphasizes the feeling of family and belonging associated with home.
+Don't use 'casa' when you want to convey warmth and emotion.

 Learn Spanish with Inklingo